MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UET_TMS_Qubit.md

 # Set up UET tags using Qubit Opentag

 > [!NOTE]
+>
 > - This article shows how to do a basic setup of UET tags with Qubit Opentag.
 Opentag offers several advanced features to customize when and how your tags are fired.
-Please refer to Qubit's [Opentag Guide](https://go.microsoft.com/fwlink/?linkid=2010449) for more information.
 > - Microsoft Advertising is not responsible for Qubit's processes or documentation, nor for changes made to Qubit's processes or documentation.

 Tag managers replace static tags with dynamic tags that are easier to implement and update.
 The dynamic tag is a container, a small snippet of code that allows you to dynamically insert tags into your website.
 You can think of the container tag as a bucket that holds other types of tags.